Suyannesara/Suyannesara/README.md

 ### About Me:
-👩🏻‍🎓 Software Engineering Student at University of Brasília <br>
+👩🏻‍🎓 Computer Science Student at University of Brasília <br>
 🤖 Robotics Researcher <br>